balamuru/micronaut-graalvm/README.md

 ## Summary
-This is a micronaut/GraalVM sandbox/Showcase applicatoin
+This is a micronaut/GraalVM showcase application

 ## Instructions
 ### Creation